 - Washougal Water, Sewer & Stormwater Rate Study Phase III.B 11.18.2019.pptx

 The City of Washougal operates and maintains water, sewer and stormwater utilities, serving more than 16,950 customers.
 The safe and reliable delivery of these services is of utmost importance to each individual customer and to the overall health of our community.
 Utility systems are extremely complex and require a substantial financial investment to operate and maintain.
 Establishing appropriate rates to support the operations of each utility is critically important to ensure the reliability and safety of these services to the community.

 How are rates established?

-To establish the new rates for each of the utilities, the city hired an independent third party to work closely with key team members over the past 2 years.
+To establish the new rates for each of the utilities, the city hired an independent third party to work closely with key team members over a two-year period (2017-2018).
 The largest cost driver for providing utility services is the required capital facilities.
 To mitigate the impact of rate increases, the group reviewed the capital improvement plans to determine which projects could be deferred until after the current five-year rate window (2023).
 In total, over $9,600,000 was deferred past the end of the rate study across the three utilities.
-Since adopting the 2019-2023 utility rates, the city continued to seek efficiencies, including staffing adustments.
+Since adopting the 2019-2023 utility rates, the city continued to seek efficiencies, including staffing adjustments.